guardrail-dev/guardrail/docs/book.md

 Generating a Server
 ===================

 Guardrail-generated servers come in two parts: a `Resource` and a `Handler`.
-The `Resource` contains all the routing logic, and accepts a `Handler` as an argument to the `route` function in order to provide an HTTP service in whatever HTTP framework you're hosting your service in.
-The following is an example from the akka-http server generator:
+The `Resource` contains all the routing logic, accepting a `Handler` as an argument to the `route` function in order to provide an HTTP service in whichever supported HTTP framework you're hosting your service in.
+The following is an example from the [akka-http](https://github.com/akka/akka-http) server generator:

     trait UserHandler {
       def createUser(respond: UserResource.createUserResponse.type)(body: User): scala.concurrent.Future[UserResource.createUserResponse]